veryacademy/django-ecommerce-project/README.md

 ![veryacademy](/logo.svg)

 <div align="center">
-  <h1>Django Ecommerce Tutorial Series</h1>
+  <h1>Django E-commerce Tutorial Series</h1>
 </div>

 <div align="center">
-  <strong>Learn Python and the Django Framework by building a real ecommerce website</strong>
+  <strong>Learn Python and the Django Framework by building a real e-commerce website</strong>
 </div>

 <div align="center">
-  The Django-Ecommerce project is an open-source inititive and tutorial series.
-Learn from a beginner level how to build an ecommerce website.
+  The Django E-commerce project is an open-source initiative and tutorial series.
+Learn from a beginner level how to build an e-commerce website.
 </div>

 <br>